tech-advantage/edc-popover-symfony/README.md

 # edc-popover-symfony

+The popover for Symfony shows the published documentation from [edc](https://www.easydoccontents.com "Easy Doc Contents") developed by TECH advantage.

-Popover for Symfony project based on Bootstrap Popover 4 and JQuery 3+.
+This project is based on Bootstrap Popover 4 and JQuery 3+.

+## edc Version

+Current release is compatible with edc v3.0+

 ## Prequisite